AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 I don't think its syntaxes work with Nova well.
 I am in the process of reworking to so that Nova will give the correct symbols.

-Cleaning/Building/Running are done by using `mxmlc` for compiling, packaging and running with `adt` from an (Harman) Adobe Air or Flex SDK.
+Cleaning/Building/Running are done by using `mxmlc` for compiling, packaging and running with `adt` from an (Harman) Adobe Air or Flex SDK, not using AS3MXML.

 ## Requirements